libretro/docs/docs/compilation/windows.md

     make clean
     make DEBUG=1 GL_DEBUG=1 -j4

-You can also get an integrated crash handler on debug builds by replacing the configure step with:
+To facilitate debugging you can get an integrated crash handler by replacing the configure step with (debug builds only):

      ./configure--enable-drmingw